-Our Group remains financially sound with low gearing and healthy cash reserve as we continue to record net cashflow from our operating activities.
-Our cash reserve which comprises mainly cash and cash equivalents, term deposits and fixed income fund, stood solid at RM30.27 million (2019: RM43.87 million).
-As of FYE 2020, our current assets of RM52.34 million outstripped current liabilities of RM19.16 million, indicating our strong ability to meet short-term obligations as and when they fall due.
+We have managed our financial resources prudently in this trying time.
+Our Group remains financially sound with low gearing and maintains a healthy level of cash reserve.
+We continue to generate a positive net cashflow from our operating activities.
+As at 30 November 2021, our cash reserve comprises mainly cash and cash equivalents, term deposits and fixed income fund totalling RM29.26 million (2020: RM30.27 million).
+Our current assets of RM53.52 million outstripped current liabilities of RM20.56 million, indicating our strong ability to meet short-term obligations as and when they fall due as well as to fund new capital investments.